Joe-hyper/news_correlation_10ac_week0-/README.md

 Configure the package by modifying the `src/config.py` file.
 Adjust parameters such as file paths, API keys, or any other configuration settings relevant to your use case.

 ### Data Loading
 The package provides a data loader module (`loader.py`) in the src directory.
-Use this module to load your network data into a format suitable for analysis.
+Use this module to load your news data into a format suitable for analysis.

 Example: